 The modern explanation of Mercator’s projection uses logarithms and calculus, but Mercator came up with his projection in 1569 before logarithms or calculus had been discovered.

 The Mercator projection is now politically incorrect.
-Although the projection has no political agenda — its design was dictated by navigational requirements — some people have gotten bent out of shape over the way it exaggerates the area of northern countries.
+Although the projection has no political agenda — its design was dictated by navigational requirements — some people are offended that exaggerates the area of northern countries.

 For more details of the Mercator projection, see Portraits of the Earth.